lo-ise/antarctic-seaice-extent/README.md

     ```

 2. **import os:**
 The os module allows us to perform file operations.
-We have used it in this script to select only the file name (basename) from a file path, ie.
+We have used it in this script to extract the file name (basename) from a file path, ie.

     ```python
     raster_name = os.path.basename(data)